GustavoMF31/Structured-Editor-For-Python/README.md

 t adds a type annotation to the selected node e "extends" the selected node (Usually adds an else statement)
 + - * % / ^ = >= < <= & | change the selected operation
+! makes a not
+~ is the tilde operator (called invert)
+-- makes the selected node negative (-x)
 ```

 ## Actions for creating nodes